Files in Project Directory

 Local Worker

-The local worker stores its cache in .maelstrom-go-test/cache/local-worker/
+The local worker stores its cache in .maelstrom-go-test/cache/local-worker/ in the

 project directory.
-The cache-size
+The cache-size configuration value

 indicates the target size of this cache directory.